Interview with Bombenkinder

 Allen Nichols (vocals): The band started as a project of closure for me and an attempt to recapture a sense of innocence in making music.

 The name of the band came from a song we wrote of the same name.
 Bombenkinder was inspired by a photograph I found of children sitting in a pile of rumble of what was once their home after WW2.
 The message of the song is perseverance through the worst life can deliver.
 Since naming the band Bombenkinder, I've met many people who have offered their incredible stories of being a "Bombenkinder."

 All music inspires me and my bandmates.
 The band I could not do without is The Cure.

 What artists (local, national and/or international) are you currently listening to?

 Sigur Ros, The Horrors, and Wolves Like Us.
 My favorite local band is Stars and the Sea.

 What's the first concert that you ever attended and first album that you ever bought?

-What do you love about DC's music scene?
+What do you love about Baltimore's music scene?

 What would you like to see change in the local music scene?